How to Move an Image to the Front or Back in Google Docs

 4. Pick “Behind text”.How to Move an Image to the Back in Google Docs

-Now, your image will be underneath text.
-This is great for when you want to make sure your words stand out over the image.
+Now, your image will be underneath the text.
+This is great for when you want to make sure your words stand out over the image, or if you just want to use the image as the background.

 Bring image to the back in Google Docs

-There are more ways to set up your images and text:
+There are more ways to set up your images and text in Google Docs:

 Inline, wrap or break text in Google Docs

-Google Docs gives you lots of ways to mix text with images, making your documents pop and flow just right.
-Getting to know the “Text Wrapping” feature lets you place images exactly where you want them, whether that’s front and center, behind the scenes, or snuggly between your words.
-It might seem a bit tricky at first, but once you get the hang of it, you’ll see how much it can do to make your documents look better and more engaging.
+With the “Text Wrapping” setting in Google Docs, you can now place images exactly where you want them, whether in the front, center, or behind the text, or blend them in between your words.
+It might seem a bit confusing at first, but once you get the hang of it, you’ll see how much it can do to make your documents look better and more engaging.

 Categories: ComputingGoogle